Skip to main content

 If you're a hardcore enthusiast, you can try compiling WeSQL from source and running it using the compiled binaries.
 For that, refer to the section The Hardest Way.

-We will go through a series of examples (from the simplest to those closest to a production environment) to demonstrate how to use WeSQL.
-The first four examples run on a single computer with Docker installed (desktop, laptop, or EC2), while the fifth and sixth examples run on multiple servers in AWS.
-Of course, you can skip the earlier examples and start directly with the fifth or sixth example, but starting from the beginning will help you better understand how WeSQL works.
+We will go through a series of examples to demonstrate how to use WeSQL.
+The first two examples run on a single computer with Docker installed (desktop, laptop, or EC2), while the third example runs on multiple servers in AWS.

-The first example installs two containers on your local machine using Docker: WeSQL-Server and Minio.
-You will then connect to WeSQL-Server using a MySQL client to execute some SQL queries.
-This is the simplest setup, but it lacks the features of WeScale.
+• The first example installs one WeSQL-Server container and one WeScale on your local machine using Docker.
+You will then connect to WeSQL-Server and WeScale using a MySQL client to execute some SQL queries.
+And the data you write to the MySQL running on your local machine will be persisted to AWS S3!
+Isn't that amazing?
+And you can explore the features of WeScale.